SilverLinings89/Waveguide/Progress.md

 Running test with the new PML safe layer, I see that there is still no convergence.
 Will analyze later.
 I also added the dof count outputs.

 I ran the PML code for higher order.
 In total there are 400K dofs in the 10x10x10 system with boundary methods.
 Laptop suffers.
 Since I no longer rely on all the code to compute interface dof sets, it seems that the code is now more stable.
 Assembly for boundary methods in the distributed case (level 1) seemst to work nicely.
 Assembly runs completely for the higher level and takes about 10 Minutes.
+The run works but there is no convergence.
+It is extremely stale (30 steps to go from 28 to 23).

+About the erroneous dofs on interfaces.
+The dofs that cause the residual are the upper interface dofs of a domain - mainly in the boundary methods.The further out you go, the bigger the error.
+I will have to check if these get assembled correctly (non-transformed etc.).
+It is good to see, that the code runs for higher order elements but it is not yet stable.
+I can analyze the run results to see if there are obvious problems.
+Could not connect via TeamViewer.
+Will have to retry tomorrow.